 It’s beneficial prior to any surgical procedure and can be particularly advantageous for sports injuries.
 A sports-related injury requiring surgery will typically be more severe and require specialized care if the patient is to return to full functionality and “prehab” therapy can help.

 Pre-surgical physical therapy maximizes a patient’s range of motion, strength and control prior to the surgery and helps individuals regain mobility and control faster and more effectively post-operatively.
 Between the time an injury occurs and when surgery is scheduled, a substantial amount of atrophy can occur in muscles.
 Movement patterns can also change as people try to compensate for a loss of motion or balance.
-Physical therapy is beneficial for preventing both situations.
+Physical therapy is beneficial for preventing both situations and you can research more about the Recovery Delivered from this healthcare studies.

 Six Benefits of Pre-Surgery Physical Therapy